xillio/TDK-Boilerplate-Java/README.md

 To upload the translation of an entity implement `com.hellotranslate.connector.repository.content.ContentRepositoryImpl.uploadContent`.

-As parameters you will receive
+As parameters, you will receive

 - XDIP of the parent container,
 - your custom configuration object,